How to Merge JSON Files: Fastest and Easiest Way (2026)

 jq -s add file1.json file2.json file3.json > merged.json

 The -s flag slurps multiple inputs into an array.
-The add function concatenates arrays.
+The add function concatenates them.

 jq -s add ./data/*.json > merged.json